PeterCamilleri/CX16/docs/vm_id.md

 something like this:

 ```
-  asl                    ; Shift the high bit onto the carry.
+  asl      ; Shift the A7 into the carry flag, A6 into the minus flag.
   bcs :++
   bmi :+
   ; Op Code 00xxxxxx code goes here.